-In the early 1990s the community of Claremont developed its first Youth Master Plan through a major joint effort of the City, the School District, and many committed residents.
+In the early 1990s, the community of Claremont developed its first Youth Master Plan through a major joint effort of the City, the School District, and many dedicated residents.
 The plan identified a critical need—after-school programs that would provide academic support and mentoring for Claremont’s at-risk youths.

 The centers had much in common:

 - Both targeted at-risk and low-income elementary-school students in the Claremont Unified School District.

 - Both relied on volunteer tutors from the community.

 - Both formed close relations with the city and the school district.

 - Both provided stable, high-quality service from the mid-1990s on.